Nish0823/assign2/README.md

-# cwa2021
- web app uni
+Full stack web app for Uni project using HTML,CSS,JS , PHP and mySQL.